vmware/terraform-provider-nsxt/website/docs/r/policy_tier0_gateway.html.markdown

   * `ecmp` - (Optional) A boolean flag to enable/disable ECMP.
 Default is `true`.
   * `enabled` - (Optional) A boolean flag to enable/disable BGP.
 Default is `true`.
   * `inter_sr_ibgp` - (Optional) A boolean flag to enable/disable inter SR IBGP configuration.
 Default is `true`.
 This setting is not applicable to VRF-Lite Gateway.
   * `local_as_num` - (Optional) BGP AS number in ASPLAIN/ASDOT Format.
-This setting is not applicable to VRF-Lite Gateway.
+This setting is not applicable to VRF-Lite Gateway, and is required otherwise.
   * `multipath_relax` - (Optional) A boolean flag to enable/disable multipath relax for BGP.
 Default is `true`.
 This setting is not applicable to VRF-Lite Gateway.
   * `graceful_restart_mode` - (Optional) Setting to control BGP graceful restart mode, one of `DISABLE`, `GR_AND_HELPER`, `HELPER_ONLY`.
 This setting is not applicable to VRF-Lite Gateway.
   * `graceful_restart_timer` - (Optional) BGP graceful restart timer.
 Default is `180`.
 This setting is not applicable to VRF-Lite Gateway.